mkjeddi/Stokessian-Dynamic-Simulator/README.md

 - input.txt

 this file defines setup for simulation and how the code should run. major parameters to set are
-deltat: is size of time step for transient simulation
+--deltat: is size of time step for transient simulation
 nstep: is the total number of time steps
 sstep: is starting time step or initial time step (if you are starting from initial time, you may set it to 0)
 nsamp: is the periodic saving time steps